Hubbard Radio Washington DC, LLC. All rights reserved. This website is not intended for users located within the European Economic Area.

 August Community Spotlight

 The Federal News Network Community Spotlight for August is the Alzheimer’s Association,

-Alzheimer’s care, support and research.
+the leading voluntary health organization in Alzheimer’s care, support and research.

-The largest non-profit funder of Alzheimer’s research, the Alzheimer’s Association currently is investing over $208 million in 590 active best-of-field projects in 31 countries.
+The Alzheimer’s Association is the largest nonprofit funder of Alzheimer’s research, currently investing $300 million in 920 active best-of-field projects in 45 countries, spanning six continents.
 Our grants have funded some of the most instrumental research in Alzheimer’s science.

 We accelerate research through TrialMatch®, a free clinical studies matching service for people living with the disease, caregivers and healthy volunteers.

 Science Hub is a free app that provides the latest news, information and expert views about Alzheimer’s and dementia research.

 Advocating to improve the lives of all those affected by Alzheimer’s and dementia